arun477/redislens/README.md

 # Redis Lens

 Redis Lens is a simple python redis monitoring and management tool with a clean interface.
-It allows you to connect to Redis servers, explore keys, execute commands, and monitor server performance.
+It allows you to connect to reddis servers, explore keys, execute commands, and monitor server performance.

 | Key Explorer                   | Performance Monitor                 | Command Runner            |